CORPORATE GOVERNANCE STATEMENT

 - Asset management fees for the management of assets on behalf of the REIT (based on an adjusted net asset value) and other existing third party investors.

 With the REIT’s capital in place and a strong pipeline of additional sites secured by Sigma’s existing contractual framework, the main variable is around timing of development profit and development fees relative to Sigma’s year end.
+We continually look to strengthen the pipeline of development opportunities by sourcing additional sites directly or through existing or new partners to help mitigate against development delays.

 2. UNDERSTANDING SHAREHOLDER NEEDS AND EXPECTATIONS